 Since the summer of 2021, the SAID (Student Advocacy of Inclusivity and Diversity) Committee has grown to represent student advocacy, aiming to bring a voice to the voiceless by educating their community about issues concerning discrimination.

 The group advocates diversity and inclusion on both a local and international scale by publishing articles and podcasts while maintaining a growing social media presence—their website is packed with resources.
+(Note, 17 January 2023: Their SAID website is currently down; we'll keep checking)

 Members of the SAID committee collaborated to respond to the questions below.